Colonial Nigeria: Lagos Colony

 British Prime Minister Lord Palmerston detested slavery, and in 1851 he took advantage of divisions in native politics, the presence of Christian missionaries, and the maneuvers of British consul John Beecroft to encourage the overthrow of the regime.
-In 1851 deposed king Akintoye of Lagos sought British help in restoring him to the throne.
+In 1851 deposed king Akitoye of Lagos sought British help in restoring him to the throne.
 Beecroft agreed on condition that the slave trade be abolished, and British merchants have a monopoly in commodities.
-The Royal Navy bombarded Lagos in November 1851, ousted the pro-slavery Oba Kosoko and established a treaty with the newly installed Oba Akintoye, who was expectedly more amenable to British interests.
+The Royal Navy bombarded Lagos in November 1851, ousted the pro-slavery Oba Kosoko and established a treaty with the newly installed Oba Akitoye, who was expectedly more amenable to British interests.
 Lagos was annexed as a Crown Colony in 1861 via the Lagos Treaty of Cession.

 British expansion accelerated in the last decades of the nineteenth century.
 The early history of Lagos Colony was one of repeated attempts to end the Yoruba wars.
 In the face of threats to the divided Yoruba states from Dahomey and the Sokoto Caliphate, as represented by the emirate of Ilorin, the British Governor—assisted by the CMS—succeeded in imposing peace settlements on the interior.

 Colonial Lagos was a busy, cosmopolitan port.
 Its architecture was in both Victorian and Brazilian style, as many of the black elite were English-speakers from Sierra Leone and freedmen repatriated from the Empire of Brazil and Spanish Cuba.
 Its residents were employed in official capacities and were active in business.
 Africans also were represented on the Lagos Legislative Council, a largely appointed assembly.
 The Colony was ultimately governed by the British Colonial Office in London.

 Captain John Glover, the colony's administrator, created a militia of Hausa troops in 1861.
 This became the Lagos Constabulary, and subsequently the Nigerian Police Force.

 In 1880, the British Government and traders demonetised the Maria Theresa dollar, to the considerable dismay of its local holders, in favour of the pound sterling.
 In 1891, the African Banking Corporation founded the Bank of British West Africa in Lagos.